-Abune is in the plain blue or gray the principle that mustard is one of ficiently baked, press the top of if persistently applied, the hair, afthe most valuable external stimu- cake with the fingers; if no impress- ter years, will show the benefit de-Wher she gets past 25 years of lants.
-To those who have not tried lon is left, the cake is done. age the Japanese woman lays aside it, the result is really surprising. bright colors and brilliant effects Take a tablespoonful of best mustard and wears a dark brown or dark and add to the bath when filled.
-The This is always of the water will be found to be of a slight- has supported herself and three chil- form. richest material, however, and al- ly yellow-green color and absolutely dren, sending two boys to college, by ways the family crest is embroidered free for any stinging or smarting converting feather beds into pillows. sensation.
-In fact, it has a soft, vel- Hunger and pride drove her to do-Bright colors are absolutely for vety feeling almost like milk, but ing something, her great need aristerials is shown in a greater variety arduous sports, and equally so with from the breast of a living goose, crepe de Chine laced at the back society ladies, who find it a refresh-then washed in ammonia and soaping antidote to the fatigue of func- suds and dried in the sunshine in strictly tailor made gowns to have 10 to fifteen pounds.
+the kimono.
+The rest of the cos- bath tub is a modern adaptation of Wher she gets past 25 years of lants.
+To those who have not tried ion is left, the cake is done. age the Japanese woman lays aside it, the result is really surprising. swight colors and brilliant effects Take a tablespoonful of best mustard and wears a dark brown or dark and add to the bath when filled.
+The blue kimono.
+This is always of the water will be found to be of a slight- has supported herself and three chil- form. richest material, however, and al- ly yellow-green color and absolutely dren, sending two boys to college, by ways the family crest is embroidered free for any stinging or smarting converting feather beds into pillows. sensation.
+In fact, it has a soft, vel- Hunger and pride drove her to do-Bright colors are absolutely for vety feeling almost like milk, but ing something, her great need aristerials is shown in a greater variety flat knife is then passed over it, thin-Mahair and Panama cloth, both arduous sports, and equally so with from the breast of a living goose, crepe de Chine laced at the back striped and plain are resuming their society ladies, who find it a refresh- then washed in ammonia and soapstrictly tailor made gowns to have 10 to fifteen pounds.
 She sells the velvet collars on the coats the ques- pillows for \$5 per pair, and has tion arises how to keep the dark out- proved herself a live busines woman side collar from rubbing off on the by making from \$40 to \$50 a week neck of the blouse worn b neath it. at times.
-No matter how good a quality is purchased velvet will always leave a solled mark on any light labric it comes in contact with, and many a woman is known to wring he. hands in despair at the sight of a dainty Flour sifted and added to the mowals immaculately fresh except for a dirty line across the neck.
+No matter how good a quality is purchased velvet will always leave a soiled mark on any light fabric it comes in contact with, and many a woman is known to wring he, hands in despair at the sight of a dainty Flour sifted and added to the mowais immaculately fresh except for lasses until it is as stiff as can be a dirty line across the neck.

-To Clean Velvit Col ars.
+To Clean Velvot Co? ars.